LassazVegaz/fk-mui/README.md

 };
 ```

+## SSR

+These components do not support Server Side Rendering because they need client interactivity.
+For example, the `FMUITextField` component needs to show errors dynamically when user changes the text input.
+It needs JavaScript in client side to do that.
+These components are marked with `"use client"` and they will be rendered on client side.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.